2 Person Relay

 Important: Transportation to and from relay exchange points is NOT provided.
 A little planning ahead can save a lot of confusion on RACE DAY!
 PLEASE familiarize yourself with YOUR RELAY ZONES LOCATION BEFORE RACE DAY.
 ALSO, sharing a vehicle can greatly reduce traffic and parking issues, for instance, Runner number TWO can RELAY keys to runner number ONE when exchanging the relay slap bracelet.
 This procedure can be done at each RELAY ZONE.

-The relay exchange zone for the 2 person relay will be on World’s Fair Park Drive next to the Knoxville Convention and Exhibition Center.
+The relay exchange zone for the 2 person relay will be on World’s Fair Park Drive next to the World’s Fair Exhibition Hall.
 Please note that this is just below the Clinch Avenue Bridge, where the race started.

 7:30 a.m. on Sunday, March 31, 2019.